-Truck access from the interim storage sites to Hornepayne, Ontario, can be accomplished entirely by existing roadways.
-Based on the Ontario Ministry of Transportation records, there are no significant impediments to travel between the interim storage sites and Hornepayne area.
-The average daily travel (vehicle) count for the Hornepayne segment of Highway 631 is 480 vehicles per day (MTO, 2009).
-Two trucks a day more added to the existing traffic count would be a small increase (less than 0.4 per cent).
+Truck access from the interim storage sites to Ignace, Ontario, can be accomplished entirely by existing roadways.
+Based on the Ontario Ministry of Transportation records, there are no significant impediments to travel between the interim storage sites and Ignace area.
+The average daily travel (vehicle) count for the Ignace segment of Highway 17 is 1,900 vehicles per day (MTO, 2009).
+Two trucks a day more to the existing traffic count would be a small addition (0.1 per cent).

-The Ontario Ministry of Northern Development and Mines Northern Highways Program (MNDM, 2012) includes the resurfacing of Highway 631 south of Hornepayne and also includes the rehabilitation of culverts.
+The Ontario Ministry of Northern Development and Mines Northern Highways Program (MNDM, 2012) includes the twinning of Highway 17 along selected segments between Thunder Bay and the Manitoba border.
+The program also includes resurfacing projects in the Ignace area, and the replacement and rehabilitation of bridges, including a bridge over the Gulliver River, east of Ignace.

-The local road system within Hornepayne supports the current residential uses and in general is not built to support large trucks on a routine basis.
-Therefore, local road upgrades and/or an access road may be required to service a potential repository site.
+The local road system within Ignace supports the current residential uses and in general is not built to support large trucks on a routine basis.
+Therefore, local road upgrades and/or an access road would be required to service a potential repository site.

-Hornepayne is accessible via an alternative route, although it involves additional mileage.
-The alternative route is Highway 17, west to White River, then north on Highway 631, entering Hornepayne on Highway 631 from the south.
+Ignace is accessible via an alternative route, although it involves additional mileage.
+The alternative route is Highway 11, west to Route 502, north on Route 502 to Dryden, and then east on Highway 17, entering Ignace from the west.